 Any date filters that appear further on in this post will be as a result of using a formula and tabbing off, not simply entering the dates.

 It’s quite normal for users to set up lots of different payment terms on the system.
 Some might be 30, 45 or 90 days.
 On a Customer Card, there’s the Payment Terms Code field.
 To demonstrate a formula, I’ve created a new record, ’90 days from end of month’.
+Each date filter I make will be available as a saved, filtered view.
+This allows me to see which customers have which payment terms.

 When it comes to views, you could set payment terms filters on the Customers page.

 One of the final bits to consider in relation to date filters are quarters of the year.
-Users will use these to filter records by a particular quarter.
+Users use these to filter records by a particular quarter.
 Q is the character that reflects quarter in Business Central, so Q1 means first quarter.

 On the Item Ledger Entries page, if you use the Posting Date field filter with a range value of ‘Q1..Q2’, it brings back results for the upcoming range.
 In my case, as we are now in Q2, it brought back a blank set of results as it was looking for records in 2023.
 If I change this to Q3, it looks for records in 2022 as this is the next third quarter we’ll experience.